Next Back Home

 Two decades separate my first cartoons in the mid-60s from my next transformation as a cartoonist in the late 80s.

 Post-Graduate School: In 1988, I drew in ballpoint pen on non-archival paper.
 These comics were compiled in a single volume called The Monologues, which was later destroyed.
 I did not consider myself to be doing much more than doodling and whiling away an idle hour at the coffeehouse.
 At this time I was preparing for a one-man show of paintings in Chicago, which explains my casual commitment to cartooning since I still thought of myself as a painter.
-When a fellow-cartoonist gave me a proper drawing pen one day, I reconsidered my method.
+When a fellow-cartoonist gave me a proper drawing pen one day, my method of working was reconsidered.

 I first switched to a cotton fiber typing paper, which was archival, but it was not the best surface for fine-line detail.
-Once I switched to Strathmore’s 500 Series plate-finish drawing board, there was no looking back.
+Strathmore’s 500 Series plate-finish drawing board was a better fit.

 The point of pursuing an advanced degree in painting at Indiana University was to acquire a college-level teaching position.
 This was not going to happen anytime soon, if at all.
 Moreover, I tend to reinvent myself every ten years; comics marked this next stage of reinvention.
 By 1992, I had switched to rapidiograph pen and the aforementioned Strathmore paper to start the first of my Dreams of Bad Milk comics.
 Considerable ink had been supplied to my recreational undertaking by then.